IIT JEE Preparation Tips 2026 by Toppers - Check Here

 IIT JEE Main Toppers' Tip 4- Be passionate about the task at hand

 Bhogi Suraj is also of the opinion that one should be passionate about the task at hand, as it will ensure one doesn’t get bored or sap at any time during the preparation.
-Keeping boredom at a safe distance is crucial as it often can lead to restlessness and side-track you from your goal.
-Being passionate however doesn’t mean you have to go overboard, but simply that you have to stay in the present, study your daily quota of hours, and also take stock of things, all the while with inner happiness bubbling inside you.
-This inner happiness, as you will realize will emanate from the belief you are doing the best within your abilities.
+Keeping boredom at a safe distance is crucial, as it often can lead to restlessness and sidetrack you from your goal.
+Being passionate, however, doesn’t mean you have to go overboard, but simply that you have to stay in the present, study your daily quota of hours, and also take stock of things, all the while with inner happiness bubbling inside you.
+This inner happiness, as you will realise will emanate from the belief you are doing the best within your abilities.

 Also Read- JEE Main Exam Pattern